ClaraMuller/BezierCurveAndSurface/README.md

 Just clone the repo, compile with the Makefile and run it.

 Test file have to follow the correct syntax in order to be read by the programm.
-Rules ar the following :
+Rules are the following:
 * one point is define by his x, y and z coordinates in this order
 * coordinates are separeted by a comma
 * one point has to be circled by parentheses to separate from the others